tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 The first block contains instructions that exist to give names to function parameters.
 It might be a little confusing that we have not one but *two* parameters for a function that has no parameters visible in the program text.
+Here's why we need each of them:

+* We need the second one, `arg_0`, because it exists implicitly in the program.
+  It's the unnamed thing being matched---in this case, checked to see if the value is 1.
+* We have (but don't apparently need) the first one because in its un-optimized state, *every* function has a closure parameter.
+This is part of the "closure conversion" process whereby the abstract world-of-ideas notion of "function code + environment" gets turned (later) into "C code + tack-on struct".
+It makes functions callable with a very generic (slow) calling convention by default, but we might be able to optimize functions into a faster calling convention later in the project.

+Then we have a new control instruction, `Jump`, that represents continuing the flow of execution at another block.
+In this case, `bb2`.

 ## Some optimization passes